 Pick the Right Team

-Selecting the right language team is a nuanced process, but there are three core elements we look at: industry experience, tone and the nature of the content.
+Selecting the right copywriters and linguists is a nuanced process that consists of three core elements: industry experience, tone and the nature of the content.

 Content is subjective, so workflow delays often stem from dissatisfaction over the content’s accuracy, consistency and tone.
 Using teams that are already immersed in your brand voice and are compatible with the content will drastically improve timeliness, while maintaining desired quality.